knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### [A Procrastination Preview](https://www.coursera.org/learn/learning-how-to-learn/lecture/Dci3o/a-procrastination-preview)
 1. Procrastination occurs because if you don't like something a little bit, you activate areas of your brain associated with pain and then brain, naturally enough, looks for ways to stop this feeling by taking your attention to something else.
-2. But research found that not long after people actually start working up what they didn't like the feeling goes away.
+2. But research found that not long after people actually start working up what they didn't like, the feeling goes away.
 This I used to call _first step reluctance_.
 3. The solution is to take your attention to something pleasant thing momentarily.

 **Pomodoro**: